Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/01_pioreactor_20ml_v1.1/03-v11-wetware-assembly.md

 1. Insert the other end of the flex cable <Highlight color={colors.red}>below the O-ring and into the groove</Highlight>.
 Pull it through.
 2. <Highlight color={colors.magenta}>Apply pressure</Highlight> on the back of the heater PCB so that it lies flat on the O-ring.
 Maintain this pressure for the next steps.
-3. Flip the holder and insert the <Highlight color={colors.green}>two flat M2.5-CS 5mm screws</Highlight> into the holes.
+3.  **While maintaining pressure**, flip the holder and insert the two <Highlight color={colors.green}>M2.5-CS 5mm screws</Highlight> into the holes.
-4. **While maintaining pressure**, take turns screwing each in until both are secure, and the heater pcb is securely attached to the bottom vial holder.
+4. **While maintaining pressure**, take turns screwing each in until both are secure, and the heater PCB is securely attached to the bottom vial holder.

 </AssemblyInstructionBlock>